-Fresh tomatoes are in season from mid-July to late August, and there is nothing quite like a warm tomato picked off a vine.
+Fresh tomatoes are in season from mid-July to late August, and there is nothing quite like a warm tomato picked off the vine.
 If you're not growing tomatoes, try to get some at a local farm stand.
 Supermarkets often carry good quality tomatoes in the summer, so look around the produce section and, at all costs, avoid any square, cold, pink specimens.
 Although you can get tomatoes year-round, they taste best in the summer.
 If you absolutely must have a fresh tomato in the dead of winter, try Roma, cherry or grape tomatoes as they generally have better off-season flavor.

 - Beefsteaks are the big, juicy late-summer beauties that can weigh up to a pound each.
 With their mild flavor and thick flesh, they are perfect in a BLT, or even just for eating out-of-hand.
 Beefsteaks have a high water content, and are better eaten raw in salads or sandwiches than they are cooked.